delphix/lab-guides/oracle-admin/INSTRUCTIONS.md

      ![](images/new/image13.png)

 4. The Welcome page for the dSource Wizard will be displayed.
 Review the instructions to get an overview of the process and click **Next**
-5. In the Source tab select the orcl Data source and provide the username and password of the database user
+5. In the Source tab select the orcl Data source and provide the username and password of the database user (user and password are both ***delphix_db***)
 6. Under the **dSource Configuration** tab we will provide a user-friendly name for the dSource and create a new Dataset Group to place it in.
    - Enter ***orcl*** for the **dSource Name**
    - Click on the **Add Dataset Group** link and enter ***Source DB*** in the **Name** field.